georgeflanagin/undeux2/README.md

 ```bash
 --big-file {integer}
 ```
-Experimental feature that requires some explanation.
-On my system I have this file:

-`-rwxrwxrwx  1 george george 537627361 Jul 22  2016 The.Quartets.PDTV.x264-CBFM.mp4`

-It is improbable that another file on my system that is also 537,627,361 bytes is something else.
-If you set the value to `--big-file 0` explicitly, `undeux` goes to paranoid mode.
-The default value is 256MB, which you may find a little large for best performance.
 See use cases for more information.

 ```bash
 --dir {dir-name} [--dir {dir-name} .. ]